tooling/book-of-modern-frontend-tooling/README.md

 ## Status

-This book is in the early phases of planning.
+This book is currently in progress.
 The idea is to capture enough useful content on each topic that a beginner could get started with a specific tool in a short space of time.

 We will aim to present all tools in a balanced light, providing the user with enough information to make up their minds on what makes sense for them to use.